GabePoel/CMB-Sim/README.md

 # CMB Sim

-Generate early universe models and simulate the evolution of their content.
-Then, generate the background radiation for each universe you make!
+Create early universe models and see how they evolve!
+Then, render maps of the background radiation for each universe you make!

 ![Oscillating Universe](Figures/Periodic.gif)